Can Electric Hot Tubs Catch Fire? Safety Facts & How to Prevent Hazards

 Use the correct power supply

 Most electric hot tubs need a dedicated circuit with sufficient amperage.
 An inadequate supply can overload the circuit, overheat, and increase fire risk.
 Always follow the manufacturerโ€™s electrical specs or consult a qualified electrician.
-For component overviews (heaters, pumps, LEDs) and supply notes, see our explainer on hot tub connections in the garden.

 Maintenance that reduces risk